ab3victoria/electronics_shop/README.md

 # Electronics Shop

  This is an E-commerce website using the MERN stack.

  The application loads products to a MongoDB database and displays them.

  Users can click on a specific product to get more informationabout it(reviews,rating and price).
- Users can add items to their shopping cart and place an order and make a payment (using PayPal as a payment gateway)
+ Users can add items to their shopping cart and place an order and make a payment (using [Paypal](https://developer.paypal.com/sdk/js/configuration/)
 ## Screenshots
 Home Page